Twonki/Hopinosis/README.md

 $Src> haddock -h Hopinosis.hs -o ../docs
 ```

-Which will create a lot of items for you.
+Which will create a lot of items for you. `index.html` is the starting point you are looking for.

 ## Contribution
 You're contribution is welcome!
 There are several topics you can help with: